-Whole food feeding is a way to feed cats a more natural holistic diet.
-By natural, we mean species-appropriate.
+Whole food feeding is a way to feed cats a more natural nutrient-rich diet.
+By natural, we mean species-appropriate and non-processed.
 A diet that meets their complete nutritional requirements.
-The benefits of feeding this type of diet to your cat is enormous and it isn't expensive, hard to order or make at home.
+The benefits of feeding this type of diet to your cat are enormous and it isn't expensive, hard to order or make at home.
 Whole food diets can be readily purchased online, we will make it per your order, freeze it, vacuum seal it and deliver the meals right to your door.
 If you are a do-it-yourselfer, we will sell you a formulation created for the unique needs of your pet and teach you how to prepare it at home.
-Pet Nutrition Systems cat formulations are uniquely set up be easliy digestable.
+Pet Nutrition Systems cat formulations are uniquely set up to be easily digestible.
 Your cat will metabolize our meals which are high in moisture, high in meat-based protein, live enzymes, and the right amount of vegetable, herbs and oils to complete the other 28 required nutrients not found in meat or organ meat.

 When you feed processed food, there is virtually no water consumption with dry kibble and without the hydration of cells, the body cannot function properly or repair itself and the immune systems become dysfunctional.
-Live enzymes, vital nutrients and moisture in the diet is so important to the healthy cell function of everything on the planet.
-Processed foods are generally grain based designed to make profit and even the so-called holistic, organic or premium brands of cat foods contain pet-grade ingredients, are cooked and processed at very high temperatures, and then they’re baked and extruded.
-This kind of over processing renders those foods devoid of any real nutrients, literally dries out all of the cat’s vital organs and leaves the poor cat susceptible to all kinds of health problems.
+Live enzymes, vital nutrients, and moisture in the diet are so important to the healthy cell function of everything on the planet.
+Processed foods are generally grain-based designed to make a profit and even the so-called holistic, organic or premium brands of cat foods contain pet-grade ingredients, are cooked and processed at very high temperatures, and then they’re baked and extruded.
+This kind of over-processing renders those foods devoid of any real nutrients, literally dries out all of the cat’s vital organs and leaves the poor cat susceptible to all kinds of health problems.

 A Healthy Alternative